-- Red Wine stains: Club soda is a great stain remover and can be used in a pinch if you’re out to dinner and spill red wine on your clothes.
+- Red wine stain removal: Club soda is a great stain remover and can be used in a pinch if you’re out to dinner and spill red wine on your clothes.
 Blot the stain with a clean cloth dampened with club soda.

-- Grass stains: These stains are inevitable if you have small children (or even if you are enjoying the great outdoors as an adult).
+- Grass stain removal: These stains are inevitable if you have small children (or even if you are enjoying the great outdoors as an adult).
 Use an old toothbrush and plain toothpaste to scrub the stain away.

-- Blood stains: Your best bet to remove blood is 3-percent hydrogen-peroxide (if it’s already dry).
+- Blood stain removal: Your best bet to remove blood is 3-percent hydrogen-peroxide (if it’s already dry).
 For newly spilled blood stains, blot with an ice cube or club soda.

-- Lipstick stains: Lipstick can also leave stains on clothing.
+- Lipstick stain removal: Lipstick can also leave stains on clothing.
 To remove, blot with a baby wipe.
 Another trick is to use a wadded up piece of white bread sans crust and rub it gently over the stain.
 The bread will remove the lipstick.

-Want even more tips on getting stains out? hhgregg partnered with Maytag to provide videos to show how to remove specific types of stains, including:
+Want even more tips on getting stains out? hhgregg partnered with Maytag to provide videos that show how to remove specific types of stains, including:

 View the full list of stain removal articles on our blog for even more tips and videos!
-Plus, learn the basics of how to do laundry with our Laundry 101 Guide.
+And be sure to check out our article for tips on how to wash baby clothes.

 hhgregg is your laundry partner